-ENGL 102, Writing II, is strongly recommended as a foundation course for all English majors.
-The Division of English also strongly recommends that English majors complete the intermediate level of a foreign language.
-Students may count one literature course (300 level or above) taken in a foreign language towards the English major.
+Note: ENGL 450-Independent Study does not count toward the major.
+ENGL 496-English Honors Thesis may be counted toward the major.
+Also, the Division of English strongly recommends that English majors complete the intermediate level of a foreign language.
+Students may count one literature course (300-level or above) taken in a foreign language towards the English major.